vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       Do not send existing snapshots to *destination*.
 Only temporary snapshots created for the send process are sent.

+    `--from-snapshot` *snapshot*
+      Start the transfer from *snapshot*. *snapshot* must be in the short form, without dataset name.
+The at sign is optional, e.g. `@my-snapshot` or `my-snapshot`.
+This snapshot must exist on all container datasets.

+    `--preexisting-datasets`
+      Assume that a common snapshot is on the local node and also already on the destination node.
+Use option `--from-snapshot` to specify the snapshot name.
+The common snapshot is then used as a base for incremental streams.

+      Note that the common snapshot must exist for all container datasets.

 `ct send config` [*options*] *ctid* *destination*
   Send config of container *ctid* to *destination*. *destination* is a host name or an IP address of another vpsAdminOS node.
 The container's user, group